 Two // Tajines

 Trying a Moroccan tajine was so high on our list that our first meal in the country was a chicken tajine with olives.
-You’ll come to learn that literally anything can be served from a tajine.
+You’ll come to learn that some of the best food in Marrakech comes from a tajine.
 We had chicken, lamb, vegetables, eggs, meatballs, noodles, etc. A tajine is simply the vessel that food is cooked in so saying a tajine is Morocco’s national dish is like saying the crockpot is America’s national dish.

 Nonetheless, tajines are delicious!